cassiepearson/ConstrictPy/README.txt

   efficient, accurate, and usable.
 From the original program, we have expanded the python tool to include more methods and a much more robust object-oriented framework.
   Additionally, now the python portion is a tool wrapper for the analysis in R. The analysis in R has become a project and package of its own.
 The project is still a work in progress and is expanding rapidly.
 Current plans involve the full project being available in July 2018.

 Usage Instructions:
   For this analysis:
     1. Make sure that python 3.6.XX is the default version of python
-    2. Install dependencies
+    2. Install ConstrictPy
-      pip install pandas && pip install numpy && pip install networkx
-    3. Run: python microbiome_analysis_arctic.py
+    3. Run: constrictpy

 Sources:
   Pandas API: